gokhantaskan/vite-vue/README.md

 ### Note about lint-staged

-To prevent future conflicts with linted files, the `npx lint-staged` command has been removed from the `pre-commit` hook.
+To prevent future conflicts with linted files, the `npx lint-staged` command does not have file based linting and formatting.

 Instead, the `npm run lf` command is now used to process all files.

-`lint-staged` is still in the dependencies list for other operations like testing only the staged files with `vitest related`.
+`lint-staged` is for testing only the staged files with `vitest related` for now.

 This change was made because sorting class names in files can lead to conflicts, even if no modifications were made to other files by the contributors.